tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 	* Properly define classes responsabilities
 	* Properly define classes collaborators
 	* Reduce coupling
+* Write code in terms of pre/post-conditions and return as soon as possible

 # Functions of a seed AI
 We will assume that our seed AI "evolves" through immutability, that is, once a function is generated, it is never modified.
 If we want a function with similar code but a little different, then this function's code is duplicated and changes are applied to it.
 Finally, functions may be removed if a generalized instance is available (e.g. multiplication by addition (3x5 = 5+5+5) being replaced by multiplication (3x5 = 15))